-6 Corresponds to molecular weight of approximately 40×10^6 ; from diffusion measurements (189) the weight is 59×10^6 for the tobacco mosaic virus.
+6 Corresponds to molecular weight of approximately $40 \times 10^{\circ}$; from diffusion measurements (169) the weight is $59 \times 10^{\circ}$ for the tobacco mosaic virus.

-[•] Corresponds to molecular weight of 2 × 10°.
+• Corresponds to molecular weight of $2 \times 10^{\circ}$.

-7 Corresponds to molecular weight of 26 × 10°.
+^{}Corresponds to molecular weight of 26×10^4 .

-6 Corresponds to molecular weight of 6 × 104.
+8 Corresponds to molecular weight of 6×10^{6} .

-Corresponds to molecular weight of 3 × 10^s.
+• Corresponds to molecular weight of 3×10^{6} .

-$^{^{10}}$ Corresponds to molecular weight of 7 \times 10°; from diffusion measurements (170) the weight has been calculated to be 10 \times 10°.
+18 Corresponds to molecular weight of 7×10^{4} ; from diffusion measurements (170) the weight has been calculated to be 10×10^{4} .

-^{11 1.3} in tomato and 0.15 in spinach.
+11 1.3 in tomato and 0.15 in spinach.

-regularities in their structure.
+The diameters of the particles given in Table VIII have been largely determined from ultracentrifugal, diffusion, or viscosity measurements, but where they have been checked by X-ray analysis (65, 171) or by electron microscopy (172, 166) fairly good concordance has been achieved.
+The X-ray patterns of many of the oriented virus preparations show definite regularities in their structure.
 For the tobacco mosaic virus there is a spacing of about 2 A along the particle length; the particle itself appears to be composed of piles of sub-units of dimensions $11 \times 11 \times 11$ A. The intramolecular patterns of the cucumber viruses 3 and 4 which are strains of the tobacco mosaic virus are quite similar to the pattern of the latter.
 The X-ray photographs of the potato X virus suggests that this material is composed of sub-units essentially similar to those of the tobacco mosaic virus but that their arrangement is different.
 The pattern of the true crystals of the tomato bushy stunt virus shows the fixed regularity of the crystal lattice; it is of the same type as that of the other viruses although readily distinguished from them.
 The X-ray methods, although they permit an estimation of the width of the various particles, do not allow such an estimation for their length.
 Electron microscopy has revealed particles of varying lengths of certain of the elongated viruses, albeit identical diameter for each case, and in view of the known tendency of these particles to aggregate end to end (65, 173), this observation is not surprising.
 The axial ratios for such aggregated particles will thus be considerably higher than the values given in Table VIII.
 The similarity of this behavior to that of thymus nucleate (Table I and pp. 218-221) comes to mind.
 Like the values described for the latter substance, those given in Table VIII for the size and shape factors of the viruses should be viewed more as orders of magnitude.
 Whether the anisotropic virus particles in the infectious plant juices are already aggregated, and whether such particles are truly representative of their state within the plant leaf, form questions which cannot be entirely answered at the present time.
 Actually, of course, strongly birefringent inclusions in plants infected with the asymmetric viruses have frequently been observed (65), but whether these oriented inclusions represent pure virus particles or whether they include the virus in an oriented shell of non-virus plant material, also form questions at present largely unanswerable.